Scale your business with growth capital

 What's Your SaaS Company Worth?

 Private B2B SaaS companies are typically valued using a multiple of annualized recurring revenue (ARR) but determining the correct multiple to apply is difficult.
-We provide a data-driven, statistically backed methodology for determining a baseline valuation multiple from a company’s ARR growth rate and net revenue retention, and the current level of the SaaS Capital IndexTM, which is published as a free service by SaaS Capital®.
+We provide a data-driven, statistically backed methodology for determining a baseline valuation multiple from a company’s ARR growth rate and net revenue retention, and the current level of the SaaS Capital Index, which is published by SaaS Capital®.
 A full formula, as well as an Excel spreadsheet and summary table, are provided for your convenience.

 Blog Post